 - Climb Pikes Peak.
 Whether you hike, bike or drive, getting to the 14,115-foot summit of American’s Mountain is sure to be a memorable experience.

 - Visit the United States Air Force Academy.
 The Barry Goldwater Visitors Center is a 35,000-square-foot facility offering information about the Air Force Academy, including films and exhibits on cadet life and Academy history.

 - Taste a slice of history.
 Tour a gold mine, check out the Rocky Mountain Dinosaur Resource Center, visit the Colorado Springs Pioneers Museum and 4th Infantry Division Museum, see the historic town of Cripple Creek and much more.

-Getting here: The U.S. Olympic and Paralympic Museum is under construction at 200 S. Sierra Madre Street, Colorado Springs.
+Getting here: The U.S. Olympic & Paralympic Museum is under construction at 200 S. Sierra Madre Street, Colorado Springs.
 It is conveniently located close to downtown and easily accessible from I-25.

 The second-largest city in Colorado, with more than 600,000 residents and just 70 miles south of Denver, Colorado Springs is easy to get to and has a wonderful, year-round mild climate.
 Colorado Springs Airport offers flights from several major airlines; Denver International Airport is another alternative.

 There are plenty of places to stay and eat, whether it is downtown, in the surrounding area or in the nearby mountains.
 Keep in mind: Colorado Springs is at an elevation of 6,035 feet, more than one mile above sea level.
 Be sure to stay hydrated during your trip!